Dott. Alessandro Bellato

 Research activities

-Up to date, we analysed the Italian Breeder Association (AIA) test-day records of 1314 dairy herds from 2015 to 2020 and calculated six health indicators (HI) to assess the health of dairy cows in Piedmont.
-At cow level, we analysed risk factors for each HI; at herd level, adjusted measures of each HI were used to explore their geographic distribution, comparing herds in mountains and plain, and assessing local aggregation.
+The Italian Breeder Association (AIA) test-day records of almost 90% of Piedmontese dairy cows from 2015 to 2020 were analysed.
+From those data, several health indicators (HI) were calculated to assess the health status of dairy herds in Piedmont.
+At the cow level, risk factors for each HI were precisely estimated; at the herd level, adjusted measures of each HI were produced and used to explore their geographic distribution, comparing herds in mountains and plains, and assessing local aggregation.
+Also, HI were tested as a screening method to identify herds at risk of poor welfare (i.e., herds with the lowest welfare evaluation score).

-In collaboration with anthropologist Sarah Henry Whitaker, we are setting up a semi-structured interview about animal welfare and milking hygiene.
+In collaboration with anthropologist Sarah Henry Whitaker, a non-structured interview about animal welfare and milking hygiene was set up as a follow-up study for certain herds.
 Scheduled activity for the second year foresees the involvement of a small number of breeders in a training program aimed at improving udder health.